ASL Citizen: A Community-Sourced Dataset for Advancing Isolated Sign Language Recognition: Background and Related Work

 \subsection{Previous ISLR Datasets}

 Our work focuses on ASL, which has four main public ISLR datasets: WLASL \cite{wlasl}, Purdue RVL-SLL\cite{purdue}, BOSTON-ASLLVD \cite{bostonasllvd} and RWTH BOSTON-50 \cite{boston50}, summarized in \autoref{tab:datasets}.
 WLASL offers four different vocabulary sizes, the largest containing 2,000 signs (WLASL-2000 in our tables).
 While BOSTON-ASLLVD contains a larger vocabulary of 2,742 signs, the number of videos per sign is limited.
-As discussed above, real-world signs vary greatly by user and across demographics due to dialectal (e.g., geographic region) and sociolectal (e.g., age, gender, identity) variation.
+Real-world signs vary greatly by user due to dialectal (e.g., geographic region) and sociolectal (e.g., age, gender, identity) variation.
 Models trained on a small number of dataset contributors, as seen in prior work, may not generalize well to diverse signers \cite{bostonasllvd, boston50, purdue}.

-Existing datasets employ a variety of collection and labelling techniques, with varied implications for quality and size.
-Lab-collected data \cite{purdue, boston50, bostonasllvd} is typically high-quality with clean labels, but limited in size, participant diversity, and devoid of real-world settings.
-Datasets scraped from the internet may capture more users or environmental diversity, but varied contributor fluency and difficulty identifying and segmenting signing in videos impacts quality.
-Labels for scraped data are often unreliable.
-To minimize variability in labels, prior datasets \cite{wlasl, joze2018ms} primarily scrape from ASL teaching resources and rely on glosses or English text already present in these resources.
-However, labelling signs has been the subject of significant scholarship, and even linguistically trained annotators struggle due to a lack of conventional notation system \cite{fenlon2015building, hochgesang2018building}.
-In addition, videos from teaching resources are filmed in professional studio contexts similar to lab-collected data, and have similar limitations in scale and diversity.
-Moreover, scraped datasets typically do not have the required permissions from content creators and hosting platforms.
+Existing datasets use varied collection and labelling techniques, impacting quality and size.
+Lab-collected data \cite{purdue, boston50, bostonasllvd} is usually high-quality with clean labels, but limited in size, participant diversity, and real-world settings.
+Data scraped from the internet may capture more users or settings, but varied contributor fluency and difficulty identifying and segmenting signing in videos impacts quality.
+Including ASL teaching resources and relying on English text therein (e.g. \cite{wlasl, joze2018ms}) still creates unreliable labels, as even linguists struggle to label signs without a conventional notation system \cite{fenlon2015building, hochgesang2018building}.
+Teaching videos are also often professionally-recorded, with similar limitations to lab data.
+Moreover, scraping is typically not allowed by content creators or hosting platforms.